Rajesh Gupta

 Rajesh Gupta (born 2 November 1978) is an Indian politician and former member of the Sixth Legislative Assembly of Delhi (MLA).
+He was also the MLA for second time from the same constituency, Wazirpur.
 He has also been the Parliamentary Secretary of Health in the state.
-He is a member of Aam Aadmi Party and represented Wazirpur (Assembly constituency) of Delhi from 2015 to 2025.
+Mr. Gupta also served as vice president of Delhi, Karnataka state prabhari and national spokesperson of Aam Aadmi Party and represented Wazirpur (Assembly constituency) of Delhi from 2015 to 2025.

 Early life

+Rajesh Gupta was born and brought up in Delhi by his father Damodar Prasad Gupta and mother Asha Gupta.

+His father was a successful businessman who ran shoes mfg. units in Delhi and nanded, Maharashtra.
+He originally hailed from sohna, Gurugram, Haryana.

+His mother was a housewife born in Agra (UP) and raised in Mumbai, Maharashtra.

-Rajesh Gupta was born in Delhi Damodar Prasad Gupta.
-He completed his schooling from Tyagi Public School.
-As a teenager, he was into theatre arts and performed street plays and nukkad nataks.
-During the anti-corruption movement he left his family shoe business and a potential career in theatrics to join Aam Aadmi Party.
-He passed Class 12 in 1997.
+Rajesh Gupta is a graduate in history, completed his sr. secondary from Tyagi Public School.
+As a teenager, he was into theatre arts and performed street plays, nukkad nataks and stage plays.
+He went to New York, USA to be enrolled in New York Film Academy however he came back during the anti-corruption movement and left his family shoe business and a potential career in theatrics against the wishes of his guru Arvind Gaur of a well-known Asmita theatre to join Anna andolan and later joined Aam Aadmi Party.

 Career

 Gupta actively participated in Anti-Corruption Protest led by Anna Hazare in 2011.
 He also took part in the campaigning during the 2013 Assembly elections.

-Eventually he contested and won as an MLA in the 2015 Delhi Elections.
+In first AAP government in Delhi, he worked with then minister Satinder Jain and earn his name as a dedicated and trustworthy support of Arvind Kejriwal which eventually ask his to contest state assembly election which he won and was elected as Wazirpur MLA in the 2015 Delhi Elections.
 He secured 61,208 votes and defeated former MLA Mahander Nagpal of BJP and won by a margin of 22,044 votes.

-He served as a Member (2022-2023) on the Committee on Government Undertakings and on the Committee on Estimates.
+He was the chairman of prestigious Committee on Estimate and Committee on Petition repeated times and was member of several committees.